madvoid/MSP430-Test/README.md

 This repository is a testbed for code that is to be used with Texas Instruments' [MSP430 Launchpad](http://www.ti.com/tool/msp-exp430g2).
 This project is a work in progress and may be abandoned soon (depending on which direction my research takes me)

 ## Installation and Setup##
 Since I develop on a Mac, here's what I did to get everything working properly.
 Thanks to the [Media Computing Group](http://hci.rwth-aachen.de/msp430) for the excellent tutorial.
+Note that as of August 17th, 2014, these instructions do not work on the FRAM Launchpad with EnergyTrace tech.

 1. Install Xcode and Xcode command line tools
 2. Install Macports